TheOnlyZac/sly1/README.md

 ### Windows - Visual Studio

 First, clone the repo to your PC.
 Then open Visual Studio, click `File > Open > CMake...`, and open the file `CMakeLists.txt`.

-To compile and run, make sure your startup item is `test.exe (Sly1Decomp\src\test.exe)`.
-This will build the project and execute the tests in `main.cpp`.
+To build and run the main program, set your startup item to `main.exe`.

+## Testing

+To execute unit testing, click `CMake > Tests > Run CTests`.
+The results will show in the Output window and the Test Explorer.

 ### Windows/Unix - MSYS2 MINGW64/UCRT64 - GNU/Linux

-Prereqs: gcc (optionally clang), cmake, ninja, git, (maybe others like base-devel)
+Prerequisites: gcc (optionally clang), cmake, ninja, git

 ```bash
 git clone https://github.com/TheOnlyZac/sly1